matchish/laravel-scout-elasticsearch/README.md

 The package uses `\ElasticSearch\Client` from official package, but don't try to config it, so you feel free do it in your app service provider.
-But if you don't want to do it write now, you can use `Matchish\ElasticSearchServiceProvider` from package.
+But if you don't want to do it right now, you can use `Matchish\ElasticSearchServiceProvider` from package.
 Register the provider, adding to `config/app.php`
 ```